-We, the people of the Confederate States, each State acting in its sorereign and independent character, in order to form appermanent federal government, estab-lish justice, insure domestic tranquility, and secure the blessings of liberty to ourselves and our posterity-invoking the favor and guidance of Almighty God-do voking the late of the Confederation and establish this Constitution for the Confederation rate States of America.
+lish justice, insure domestic tranquility, and secure the blessings of liverty to ourselves and our posterity-inveking the favor and guidance of Almighty God-do ordain and establish this Constitution for the Confederate States of America.
 ARTICLE I .- Section 1.

-All legislative powers herein delegated shall be vested in a Congress of the Confederate States, which shall consist of a Senate and House of Representatives Section 2.
+ative powers herein delegated shall be rested in a Congress of the Confederate States, which shall consist of a Senate and House of Representatives

-1. The House of Representatives shall be composed of members chosen every second year by the people of the several States; and the electors in each State shall because of the Confederate States, and have the qualifications requisite for electors of the most numerous State Legislature; but no person of foreign birth not a citizen of the Confederate States shall be allowed to vote for any officers, civil or political, State or Heleral.
+1. The House of Representatives shall be composed members closen every second year by the people of the several States; and the electors in each State shall he several legitizeus of the Confederate States, and have the qualincitions requisite for electors of the most numerous branch of the State Legislature; but no person of foreign birth not a citizen of the Confederate States dall be allowed to vote for any officers, civil or political, State or Toderal.

-2. No person shall be a representative who shall not of the age of twenty-five years, and be a onfederate States, and who shall not. when elected be an inhabitant of that State in which he shall be clasen.
+2. No person shall be a representative who shall not ed the age of twenty-five years, and be a infederate States, and who shall not, when elected be an inhabitant of that State in which

-3. Representatives and direct taxes shall be apportioned amongsthe several States which may be included Confederacy according to their respective h shall be determined by adding to the whole number of free persons, including those bound to service for term of years, and excluding Indians first meeting of the Congress of the Confederate States. and within every subsequent term of ten years, in such namer is they shall, by law, direct.
-The number of imposts and excises shall be uniform thoroughout the representative schall not exceed one for every fifty | Confederate States. thousand, but each State shall have at least one representsive; and until such enumeration shall be made South Carolina shall be entitled to choose six, the State of Georgia ten, the State of Alabama power of impeachment, except that any judicial or. other federal officer resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature 4.
-To establish therrof.
+3. Representatives and direct taxes shall be apporthe several States which may be included within this Confederacy according to their respective numbers, which shall be determined by adding to the whole number of free persons, including those bound to service for a term of years, and excluding Indians all be made within three years after the the Congress of the Confederate States. dry subsequent term of ten years, in such shall, by law, direct.
+The number of shall not exceed one for every fifty thousand, but each State shall have at least one representative; and until such enumeration shall be made the State of South Carolina shall be entitled to choose six the State of Georgia ten, the State of Alabama sole writs of election to fill such vacancies.

+Speaker and other officers, and shall have the sole Powers of interchment, except that any judicial or other federal officer resident and acting solely within the limits of any State, may be impeached by a vote of two-thirds of both branches of the Legislature